-Poor behaviour choices will be dealt with as follows:
+Poor behaviour choices will be dealt with as follows: Behaviour Policy 1.
+Verbal warning - no dojos lost 2.
+Second verbal warning and loss of 2 dojo's

-- 1. Verbal warning no dojos lost - 2.
-Second verbal warning and loss of 2 dojo's - 3.
-Loss of break [all or some to be decided by teacher] followed by same-day contact with FSW / teacher. - 4.
-Loss of lunch social time to be followed by one to one with FSW.
+- Loss of break [all or some to be decided by teacher] followed by same-day contact with FSW / teacher.
+Loss of weekly treat time.
+Logged on MyConcern by class teacher. - 4.
+Loss of lunch-time [all or some to be decided by class teacher] with member of staff or HT.
 Logged on MyConcern by class teacher.
-Phone call / contact with parent by teacher. - 5.
+Contact may be made with parent by teacher. - 5.
 Conversation with HT.
 Possible consequences explained to pupil.
 Internal exclusion for one day [break and lunch-time] Decision to involve Behaviour support, Ed Psych if necessary.
-Logged on MyConcern by HT.
-Phone call home by HT.
-LOSS OF END OF HALF-TERM REWARD AT THIS POINT - 6.
+Logged on MyConcern by HT - 6.
 Phone call home by pupil and HT.
 Internal exclusion for 2 days.
-Logged on MyConcern by HT - 7.
-Fixed term exclusion [2 days] Logged on MyConcern by HT - 8.
-Fixed term exclusion [5 days] Logged on MyConcern by HT
+Logged on MyConcern by HT - Face to face conversation with HT, pupil and parents to discuss behaviour and outline potential further consequences [eg fixed term exclusion].
+Logged on MyConcern by HT - 8.
+Fixed term exclusion [1 day or more] Logged on MyConcern by HT